 Offshore & Dredging Engineers make structures such as fixed and floating platforms for the oil and gas industry.
-They also design undersea pipelines and other underwater equipment for this sector.
+They also design subsea pipelines and other subsea equipment for this sector.
 An important feature is the design of dredging equipment for land reclamation, maintenance and the recovery of embedded minerals in deep-sea locations.
 Another application of offshore engineering is the design of offshore wind farms.
 Offshore & Dredging Engineers are the people who design facilities for the 70% of the earth’s surface area that is not land.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.